fangwei123456/spikingjelly/docs/source/activation_based_en/0_neuron.rst

 Clock-driven Simulation
 ---------------------------

-:class:`spikingjelly.clock_driven` uses a clock-driven approach to simulate SNN.
+:class:`spikingjelly.activation_based` uses a clock-driven approach to simulate SNN.

 Next, we will stimulate the neuron and check its membrane potential and output spikes.